Reinventing Git interface

 - Commits are colored not by branch color (we keep branches visually separated by previous rule), but by author.
 Author matters — in a team, you usually either look for a commits by specific teammate (to review or merge), or you’re trying to understand who wrote specific piece;

-- Merge commits have a different, much subtle look, because they are not an effort per se, but a place where two other efforts join;
+- Merge commits have a different, much subtler look, because they are not an effort per se, but a place where two other efforts join;

 - Parents of the current HEAD highlighted, effectively slightly hiding future and parallel commits;